Bousset History, Family Crest & Coats of Arms

 Another 40 words (3 lines of text) are included under the topic Early Bousset Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bousset family to the New World and Oceana
+Migration of the Bousset family

 France was active as a cultural leader in the early 16th century.
 One particular area in which they lead was the exploration of the New World.
 The explorers, like Jacques Cartier in 1534, led the way to North America.
 Champlain, in 1608, made the first of twenty voyages to France to attract settlers and brought the first migrant in 1617.
 By 1675, there were 7000 French in Quebec, and the French Acadian presence in the Maritimes had reached 500.
 The French founded Lower Canada, thus becoming one of the two great founding nations of Canada.
 The family name Bousset has made many distinguished contributions in France and New France to the world of science, culture, religion, and education.
 Amongst the settlers in North America with this distinguished name Bousset were John Bussie, who arrived in Barbados in 1678; Matthias Bousser Jr. who arrived in Philadelphia, Pennsylvania in 1733; Christian Bousser, who arrived in Philadelphia, Pennsylvania in 1733.